sh88andrey/greenplum-docker/readme.md

 You can connect to your host using PGADMIN on port 5432 user/pass is gpadmin/dataroad

+## Swarm Multi Node Docker-Compose
+From the command line execute the following command: docker stack deploy -c docker-compose-stack.yml greenplum

+You can connect to your host using PGADMIN on port 5432 user/pass is gpadmin/dataroad

 ### singlehost
 This file contains the name of the hosts to connect to.
 By default there is one host 'db_master_1'.